 UnboundID: As consumer brands are transforming themselves to digital businesses, what are the new rules for engaging with/interacting with customers?

-Carella: I will take the example of a company that I’ve worked with, a musical instrument manufacturer that is a global iconic brand in the U.S. It used to be one of those traditional brands where the emphasis was on maximizing profits and being very product driven, with a passive approach to customer service.
-Their insights into what customers wanted were based on the question: “Who are my friends who play guitar and how can I get them to tell me if this product is good or not?”
-Like many other consumer brands, this company has had to become a lot more proactive and transition to an environment that is about maximizing market share and being more customer-centric.
-They are selectively targeting groups and developing factual insights about customer data, so they are overall more scientific in their approach.
-Most consumer brands fall in this category today.
+Carella: I’ll use an example from a company I’ve worked with, a musical instrument maker that is a well-known global brand in the U.S. It used to be one of those traditional brands focused on maximizing profits and was very product-driven, with a passive view of customer service.
+Their understanding of what customers wanted came from the question: “Who are my friends who play guitar, and how can I find out if this product is good?”
+Like many other consumer brands, this company has had to become more proactive and shift to a focus on maximizing market share and being more customer-focused.
+They are carefully targeting specific groups and gathering factual insights from customer data, making their approach more scientific overall.
+Most consumer brands fit this description today.

-The new economy that is emerging now, where technology and open global markets conspire to create more risks and opportunities, is customer-driven and not simply customer-centric.
-In a customer-centric environment, the organization focuses its efforts around its own idea of the customer.
-In a customer-driven environment, the customer chooses when and how to engage.
-I think the new rules for digital transformation from a marketing perspective are all about collaboration – not pushing but pulling information from the marketplace.
-It’s about maximizing lifetime value versus pushing single interactions, and rather than historical insights, it’s about predicting what is going to happen next.
-If you couple these elements with a service model that is more interactive and proactive, then you can get a deeper understanding of the customers as individuals, as opposed to large segments.
+The new economy emerging today, where technology and open global markets create more risks and opportunities, is driven by customers rather than just being focused on them.
+In a customer-centric setting, a business centers its efforts on its own view of the customer.
+In a customer-driven setting, the customer decides when and how to interact.
+From a marketing standpoint, I believe the new rules for digital transformation emphasize collaboration – it’s about pulling information from the marketplace instead of pushing it.
+It’s about maximizing lifetime value instead of just pushing for individual interactions, and rather than relying on past data, it’s about anticipating what will happen next.
+When you combine these elements with a more interactive and proactive service model, you gain a deeper understanding of customers as individuals, rather than as broad groups.

 UnboundID: What about customer communications?